danthomsen42/doorzzaQueue/README.md

   2. A mobile web based app with a simple interface
       a.
 For the drivers to use to update their availability/status
       b.
 For drivers to log in/out as being available for deliveries.
+      c.
+It will notify the user with a vibration or sound when they are the next driver up

 The app will have a simple database backend used to store the drivers info and their current status.
   1. It is used as a middle man for the Android and Web apps - Once one is updated, so is the other.